\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: results

 The result for $M_\bullet-M_{500}$ from \simba\ is shown in the right panel of \autoref{fig:5}.
 We compare to \cite{Bandara2009} (BCS2009) and \cite{Gaspari2019}. \simba\ is in very good agreement with the observed ones at group scales.
 However, there is a hint that at galaxy cluster scales, \simba\ predicts that the slope that becomes slightly shallower; observations do not extend into this regime.
-This is understandable as the BCGs in more massive clusters get quenched earlier (see more discussions in \autoref{subsec:bcg_ft}), so like with the stellar mass, the halo continues to grow without commensurate growth in the black hole.
+This is understandable as the BCGs in more massive clusters get quenched earlier (see more discussions in \autoref{subsec:bcg_ft}), so like with the stellar mass, the halo continues to grow without commensurate growth in the black hole. \Romeel{Interestingly, the relation is quite tight with $M_{500}$, even though neither BH accretion nor feedback in \simba\ is directly governed by any halo property.}